 - Developing internship opportunities for Yale students;

-- Convening on-campus events, such as lectures, conferences, films, performances, and exhibitions;
+- Convening on-campus events, such as lectures, conferences, symposia, films, performances, and exhibitions;

 - Supporting long-term research initiatives on refugee issues in the Middle East and South/Southeast Asia;